ThreeMammals/Ocelot/docs/features/tracing.rst

 In order to use the tracing please read the Butterfly documentation.

-In ocelot you need to do the following if you wish to trace a ReRoute.
+In ocelot you need to do the following if you wish to trace a Route.

    ``Install-Package Ocelot.Tracing.Butterfly``